sveltejs/kit/documentation/docs/12-adapters.md

 +import adapter from '@sveltejs/adapter-static';
 ```

-You can also use `adapter-static` to generate single-page apps (SPAs) by specifying a [fallback page](https://github.com/sveltejs/kit/tree/master/packages/adapter-static#spa-mode).
+You can also use `adapter-static` to generate single-page apps (SPAs) by specifying a [fallback page and disabling SSR](https://github.com/sveltejs/kit/tree/master/packages/adapter-static#spa-mode).

 > You must ensure [`trailingSlash`](/docs/configuration#trailingslash) is set appropriately for your environment.
 If your host does not render `/a.html` upon receiving a request for `/a` then you will need to set `trailingSlash: 'always'` to create `/a/index.html` instead.